JuliaStats/Distances.jl/README.md

 r = dist(x, y)
 ```

-Here, `dist` is an instance of a distance type.
-For example, if the type for Euclidean distance is `Euclidean` (more distance types will be introduced in the next section), then you can compute the Euclidean distance between `x` and `y` as
+Here, `dist` is an instance of a distance type: for example, the type for Euclidean distance is `Euclidean` (more distance types will be introduced in the next section).
+You can compute the Euclidean distance between `x` and `y` as

 ```julia
 r = evaluate(Euclidean(), x, y)